Nashville District generates assistance for Task Force Temporary Emergency Power

 |0

-This work, Nashville District generates assistance for Task Force Temporary Emergency Power [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Nashville District generates assistance for Task Force Temporary Emergency Power, by Leon Roberts, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.